*Accepting applications on a rolling basis until July 15 or until positions are filled. Send your resume to email@example.com*

-NCEF has been awarded a grant to bring on full-time and half-time AmeriCorps members to serve as Conservation Directors for our Common Ground Program.
+NCEF is hiring full-time and half-time AmeriCorps members to serve as Conservation Directors for our Common Ground Program.
 We are currently recruiting members to serve in the following locations: Lincoln, Omaha, Columbus, Grand Island, Hastings, York, North Platte, and Scottsbluff.

 What is AmeriCorps?: As an AmeriCorps member with NCEF, you will join an impressive cohort of service-minded Americans from across the country.
 AmeriCorps is a civil society program engaging adults in public service work with a goal of “helping others and meeting critical needs in the community.”